 Doctors of chiropractic, called ‘chiropractors’ are spine, muscle, joint and related nervous system experts.
 Every chiropractor receives at least six to seven years of post-secondary academic and clinical education.
 They are trained in how to evaluate, diagnose, recommend and deliver a treatment plan that manages issues within these systems, according to your preferences.
 A chiropractor’s education also includes courses in radiology, pain management, prescribed exercise and rehabilitation, among others.

-Some chiropractors also pursue additional academic and practical education to specialize in other areas, including: clinical sciences and diagnostic imaging, pediatric, rehabilitation, spinal stenosis, sports sciences and animal chiropractic care.
+Some chiropractors also pursue additional academic and practical education to specialize in other areas.
+These areas of specialization include clinical sciences and diagnostic imaging, pediatric, rehabilitation, spinal stenosis, sports sciences and animal chiropractic care.

 Every chiropractor is uniquely qualified to evaluate your condition and identify what’s causing your pain.